 Ron at Elmer's Auto Parts in Salinas (Bearings and other parts)

-Dick Shultz of Auto Parts Service in Salinas (Trailer taillight lens
+Dick Shultz of Auto Parts Service in Salinas (Trailer taillight

 and tire stems, and moral support)